 Following publication it has had a direct and beneficial impact enabling local authorities, schools, colleges, universities, sports centres, land owners, manufacturers and installers to build Parkour facilities and equipment that are fit-for-purpose, safe and to the recognised safety standard.

 Parkour UK has also worked closely with various national partners’ including constabularies, local authorities and national associations to develop policies and guidance on Parkour/Freerunning.

 As an example Parkour UK worked with the Association of Physical Education to develop a comprehensive guide to introducing Parkour/Freeunning into schools.
 This is a statement that is supported by Parkour UK, afPE & the Youth Sport Trust.

 Parkour UK work with The Royal Society for the Prevention of Accident (RoSPA), as well as lead expert for British Standards Institute for BS10075:2013, the British Standard for Parkour Equipment.
 The British Standard BS10075:2013 has now been superseded by the European Standard BS EN18699:2016.

-Perkins Slade arranges insurance for Parkour UK and organisations, coaches and participants can obtain cover as a benefit of affiliation to the association.
+Howden arranges insurance for Parkour UK and organisations, coaches and participants can obtain cover as a benefit of affiliation to the association.

 The insurer of Parkour UK provides cover on the basis that the sport is well managed and activity takes place in designated environments.
 They are well aware of, and comfortable with, the extensive work undertaken by Parkour UK in developing risk based coaching qualifications and ensuring that the sport is as safe as practicably possible.